usnistgov/800-63-3/sp800-63a/sec4_ial.md

 #### 4.5.6.
 Address Confirmation

-- The CSP SHALL confirm address of record through validation of the address contained on any supplied, valid piece of identity evidence.
+- The CSP SHALL confirm address of record.
+The CSP SHOULD confirm address of record through validation of the address contained on any supplied, valid piece of identity evidence.
+The CSP MAY confirm address of record by validating information supplied by the applicant, not contained on any supplied, valid piece of identity evidence.
 - Self-asserted address data SHALL NOT be used for confirmation.
 - A notification of proofing SHALL be sent to the confirmed address of record.
 - The CSP MAY provide an enrollment code directly to the subscriber if binding to an authenticator will occur at a later time.
 The enrollment code SHALL be valid for a maximum of 7 days.